braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 In-App Message, Content Cards
 {% endapitags %}

 {% multi_lang_include metrics.md metric='Unique Impressions' %} For in-app messages, unique impressions can be incremented again after 24 hours if re-eligibility is on and a user performs the trigger action.
-Conversely, the count should not increment the second time a user views a Content Card.
-This number is received from Braze.
+If re-eligibilty is on, <i>Unique Impressions</i> = <i>Unique Recipients</i>. <br><br>For Content Cards, the count should not increment the second time a user views a card.

 <span class="calculation-line">Calculation: Count</span>